-Vasily Alekseevich Degtyarev (1880-1949), the head of the workshop of the Design Bureau of the Kovrov Plant, began developing his own model of a light machine gun in late 1923.
-Degtyarev took as a basis the scheme of his own automatic carbine, which he proposed back in 1915.
-Then the inventor, combining the well-known schemes of gas exhaust automation (lateral gas outlet located at the bottom of the barrel), locking the bore with the help of two combat stops, pulled apart by the striker and his own solutions, received a compact system that deserved Fedorov's official approval.
-July 22, 1924 Degtyarev presented the first prototype of a machine gun with a disk store.
+Vasily Alekseevich Degtyarev (1880-1949), the head of the PKB workshop at the Kovrov Plant, began developing his own model of a light machine gun at the end of 1923 of the year.
+As a basis, Degtyarev took the scheme of his own automatic carbine, which he proposed back in 1915 year.
+Then the inventor, combining the well-known schemes of vapor-controlled automatics (a side vent hole located below the barrel), locking the barrel bore using two lugs thrown by the drummer and his own solutions, received a compact system, which earned an approving official review of Fedorov.
+22 July 1924 g.
+Degtyarev was presented the first prototype of a machine gun having a disk shop.
 The commission was headed by N.V.
-Kuibyshev, head of the Shot school, Chairman of the Shooting Committee of the Workers 'and Peasants' Red Army.
-The Commission noted "the outstanding originality of the idea, rate of fire, reliability, and significant ease of use of Comrade Degtyarev’s system."
-It should be noted that at the same time the commission recommended paired paired with the Air Force of the Worker-Peasant Red Army aviation 6,5 mm Fedorov-Degtyarev machine gun.
-The experimental prototype of the Degtyarev machine gun and the Kolesnikov and Tokarev machine guns were tested at the shooting range in Kuskovo on October 6, 1924, however, they dropped out of the competition because the guns failed.
-The commission for the selection of a model of a light machine gun (chairman S. M. Budyonny) was soon recommended for adopting the Red Army a Maxim-Tokarev light machine gun.
-He was accepted under the designation MT in 1925.
+Kuibyshev, head of the school "Vystrel", Chairman of the Shooting Committee of the Workers 'and Peasants' Red Army.
+The commission noted the “outstanding originality of the idea, the rate of fire, the trouble-free operation and the considerable simplicity in handling Comrade Degtyarev’s system”.
+It should be noted that at the same time, the commission recommended for the adoption of the air forces of the Workers 'and Peasants' Red Army a paired aviation 6,5-mm machine gun Fedorov-Degtyarev.
+Degtyarev machine gun prototype and Kolesnikov and Tokarev machine guns, 6 in October 1924 were tested at the shooting range in Kuskovo, but dropped out of the competition because the firing pin was out of order.
+The commission for the selection of a model machine gun (Chairman SM Budyonny) was soon recommended for the adoption of the Red Army machine gun Maxim-Tokarev.
+He was accepted under the designation MT in 1925 year.

 DP light machine gun